-Yea The West Side is getting more affordable housing.
-On August 18, representatives from the Foundation for Homan Square, IFF, Soma Construction, and the Cook County Land Bank Authority held a groundbreaking ceremony at 3300-3308 W. Flournoy St. in the Homan Square neighborhood.
+The West Side is getting more affordable housing.
+On August 18, representatives from the Foundation for Homan Square, IFF, Bowa Construction, and the Cook County Land Bank Authority held a groundbreaking ceremony at 3300-3308 West Flournoy Street. in the Homan Square neighborhood.
 On four vacant lots, developers plan to construct four two-story buildings with 21 accessible units for people with disabilities.
 The project is part of a larger partnership between the Foundation and IFF to provide affordable housing for older residents and to address rising property values in the neighborhood, which threaten to price out long-term residents.

 This is helpful as due to rapidly rising prices, first-time home buyers in Chicago are being priced out of the market, causing a ripple effect in the rental market.
 According to the Chicago Tribune, people who are unable to purchase a home are more likely to stay in rentals, driving up rental prices.
 Housing prices in Chicago are expected to rise nominally, while sales growth is expected to fall slightly.
 With market conditions like these, investing in rental property in Chicago could be a wise move this year, as more Chicago households rent rather than own.
 Property investors looking for an approachable gateway location in Chicago have a no-brainer option.
 It has a strong economy like the coastal markets of New York and Los Angeles, though some residents may find it cleaner and friendlier than the former.

 This may also be helpful as disabled adults experience poverty at nearly twice the rate of nondisabled adults; nearly half of adults ages 25 to 61 who have lived in poverty for at least one year have a disability, and point-in-time counts indicate that nearly 25% of the more than 580,000 people experiencing homelessness in the United States on any given night have a disability.